AlexHalbesleben/SmarterCalendar/README.md

 This project is under active development but is usable in its current state.
 Click the link above to try it out.

 If you want to contribute, thank you!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

+Please email me at [alexhalbesleben1@gmail.com](mailto:alexhalbesleben1@gmail.com) with any questions.